of the Professional Photographers of Los Angeles County

 Images are judged utilizing the following 12 Elements of a PPA merit image:

 Three judges will score each image using the above-mentioned 100 to 0 scoring range.
 Each image receiving a score of 80 or higher will be considered a Merit image.
-All photographs receiving initial scores of 78-79 are automatically challenged and reviewed.
-The change of a score requires a two-thirds majority vote of the judges for a final score of 80 to be awarded.
 A judge or judges may discuss or critique only after all scores have been recorded.
 Judges may challenge another judge’s score decision.

 Judge 1 – 88